Created before Nov 2016

 Share this page:

 Skandinaviska Enskilda Banken AB (SEB) is a Swedish bank focussed on corporate and private banking.
 It describes itself as the leading corporate and investment bank in the Nordic countries; it services some four million customers.
-The bank was founded by and is controlled by the powerful Swedish Wallenberg family through their investment company: Investor AB.
+The bank was founded by and is controlled by the powerful Swedish Wallenberg family through their investment company Investor AB.
+SEB offers a wide range of financial services in Sweden and the Baltic countries.
+In Denmark, Finland, Norway, Germany and United Kingdom the bank's operations focus on corporate and investment banking.

 listed on OMX AB